tom-wilmott/SQL-Project/README.md

 *Table of the demand for the top 5 skills in remote and UK based data analyst job postings*

 ### 4. Skills Based on Salary
-Exploring the average salaries associated with different skills revealed which skills are the highest paying.
+Exploring the average salaries associated with different skills revealed which skills employers are willing to pay a premium for.
+These insights highlight not just financial reward, but also the technologies that organisations see as critical to their success.
 ```sql
 SELECT
     sd.skills AS Skill,